ptone/run-go-plugin/README.md

 ## Introduction

 This is an experiment in using [Go Plugins][] to allow server side "hot reloading" of code in development.
-While this was a learning experience for [Go Plugins][] I'm now writing this off as a failed experiment due to the caveats mentions below (mostly related to brittle plugin binary)
+While this was a learning experience for [Go Plugins][] I'm now writing this off as a **failed** experiment due to the caveats mentions below (mostly related to brittle plugin binary).
+There is another failed experiment in the "restart" branch on this repo.
+This used a process wrapper/proxy to reload the full binary.
+While hello-world refreshes were ~25s, full container-build, deploy loops were only 40s.

 [Cloud Run][] allows deployment of serverless functions in containers.
 In general a bias for fastest write-build-test loop would favor: